breathtaker200/ShopStreet/README.md

 # ShopStreet
-A collaborative project of an extensive E-Commerce platform in Spring and React, using Tailwind CSS.
+A collaborative project of an extensive E-Commerce platform in Spring and React, using Tailwind CSS,Material Ui and much more.